tgree/stm_layout/README.txt

 Python curses-based tool for configuring STM32 pins.

+This tool uses a fork of the amazing curated .xml from the modm-devices project.
+The modm-devices project provides metadata about all STM32 devices in machine-parseable .xml format and is really what makes any tool like this one possible.

+Building: Just type 'make'.

 Usage: ./stm_layout -c <chip_name>

 If chip_name is not fully-specified (i.e. 'stm32g474' is only a partial chip